-Our SSD lawyers understand that Social Security Disability is not a hand-out.
-These are benefits that have been earned.
-If you are unable to work and applied for Social Security disability benefits and were denied, do not be discouraged.
-In fact, as many as 65 percent of all first-time claims are not approved.
-By law, you are eligible for disability benefits if you have worked the minimum number of years based on your age and:
+Social Security Disability is not a hand-out.
+You earned the benefits.
+Unfortunately, Social Security denies as many as 65 percent of all first-time claims.
+However, by law, you're eligible for disability benefits if you have worked the minimum number of years based on your age and:

 - You can no longer perform the work you had been doing for medical reasons.

 - Your condition prevents you from doing other types of work.

 - You suffer total disability resulting from a medical condition that is expected to last at least one year.

 Being denied SSD benefits is frustrating and can cause extreme economic hardships for you and your family.
 You can trust our social security disability lawyers will file accurate first-time claims.
 You have earned the right to benefits.
 Our attorneys will help you get them.

 What's the Difference Between SSDI and SSI Benefits?

 SSI or Supplemental Security Income is based on the limitations of your income as a disabled person.
 On the other hand, SSDI or Social Security Disability Insurance allows workers who have become disabled and have obtained enough work credits to receive social security retirement benefits early.